MN House DFL Unveils Health & Human Services Budget Proposal

-Minnesota House DFLers unveiled their Health and Humans Services omnibus budget bill on April 3, 2019.
+Minnesota House DFLers unveiled their Health and Humans Services budget bill on April 3, 2019.
 MAFP legislative representative Dave Renner, CAE, provides a high level overview of the bill.

 HF 2414, which funds a broad swath of state government programing, is an enormous piece of legislation, running 998 pages long prior to the start of the “mark-up” or amendment process.
 Committee members considered more than 70 amendments in a marathon committee hearing lasting late into the evening on April 5, 2019.